Demmydee/alx-zero_day/README.md

 My first readme
-I have edited as instructed
+I have edited as instructed, piece of cake